Dear Lord, please help me forgive my parents for their dumb idea to move out to the middle of nowhere even though it is a huge mistake.

 Needless to say, my parents are weird, and this is where the horrific tale begins.

-Without much foresight, my mom and dad bought a 20-foot 1980 Prowler travel trailer from wherever travel trailers are sold, perhaps aisle 9 in Wal-Mart…
+Without much foresight, and even less rationality, Mom and Dad bought a 20-foot 1980 Prowler travel trailer from wherever travel trailers are sold, perhaps aisle 9 in Wal-Mart…

 …which I understand are strategically positioned right next to the outhouses (that story is coming later).